How to create a Sales Battlecard (Templates + Tools)

 What are Battle Cards in Sales?

 A sales battlecard is a powerful tool in the world of sales.
 It's essentially a concise document that contains essential information about your competitors, their products or services, and how your offerings compare.
 Think of it as a strategic cheat sheet that equips your sales team with the knowledge they need to engage effectively with prospects and customers.
-In this section, we'll explore the fundamentals of sales battlecards, including who creates them, who uses them, and why they are vital in the competitive landscape of sales.
+In this section, we'll explore the fundamentals of competitive sales battlecards, including who creates them, who uses them, and why they are vital in the competitive landscape of sales.

 Main Types of Sales Battle Cards